channel-io/go-g729/README.md

 This package provides Go bindings for the BelledonneCommunications C library bcg729.

 The C libraries and docs are provided in https://github.com/BelledonneCommunications/bcg729.
-This package just handles the wrapping in Go, and is unaffiliated with xiph.org.
+This package just handles the wrapping in Go, and is unaffiliated with BelledonneCommunications.

 ### Prerequisites